AnowarOHossain/GoPlanner/README.md

 - **Navigation**: Custom back button handling with GoRouter
 - **State Management**: Riverpod providers for all app state
 - **Data Management**: JSON-based local data with 60 total items

+##  Local Dataset

+The app ships with curated Bangladesh tourism datasets in `assets/data/`:

+- Hotels: **32** entries
+- Restaurants: **30** entries
+- Attractions: **30** entries

+These datasets are used for browsing and can be passed into the Gemini prompts for better grounded itinerary generation.

 - **Search & Filter**: Advanced filtering by multiple criteria
 - **Favorites System**: Add/remove favorites across all categories
 - **Budget Tracking**: Add items to cart with quantity and cost analysis